sinovcicmatija/sinovcicmatija/README.md

 ## Hi!
 I'm Matija Sinovčić
 I'm Matija, from Croatia, third year student at Faculty of Organization and Informatics, currently, i enjoy working inside .NET development enviroment, i also enjoy learing about UX/UI design.
 I also really enjoy learing about IoT in general.
+I'm using this profile to display some of my faculty and personal work.

 ---